-"Lean" market gardening systems aim at reconciling the optimisation of productivity with environmental preservation, by controlling the quantities of inputs, in particular chemical fertilisers and phytosanitary products (Ahouangninou 2013).
+Lean market gardening systems aim at reconciling the optimisation of productivity with environmental preservation, by controlling the quantities of inputs, in particular chemical fertilisers and phytosanitary products (Ahouangninou 2013).
 In theory, market gardeners only apply phytosanitary treatments when necessary, at the right time and with the right dose and equipment.

-Organic vegetable production systems use natural inputs, such as organic fertilisers and biopesticides, while excluding the use of chemical fertilisers and pesticides (Ahouangninou 2013).
-They are based on production methods that are close to natural biological cycles, while practicing a rational management of technical routes: recycling of organic materials (compost and animal waste such as poultry droppings and cattle dung), crop rotation/associations and biological control.
-These systems are practiced by few producers in southern Benin, due to the many constraints encountered during production: difficulties in accessing organic seeds, difficulties related to organic fertiliser sources and quality, pest management methods that are sometimes restrictive for the farmer, low yields under certain conditions, limitations in market access, and the often too long and expensive certification process.
+Organic vegetable production systems use natural inputs, such as organic fertilisers and biopesticides, whilst excluding the use of chemical fertilisers and pesticides (Ahouangninou 2013).
+They are based on production methods that are close to natural biological cycles, whilst practicing a rational management of technical routes: recycling of organic materials (compost and animal waste such as poultry droppings and cattle dung), crop rotation/associations and biological control.
+These systems are practiced by few producers in southern Benin, due to the many constraints encountered during production: difficulties in accessing organic seeds, difficulties related to organic fertiliser sources and quality, pest management methods that are sometimes restrictive for the farmer, low yields under certain conditions, limitations in market access and the often too long and expensive certification process.
+Often, farmers start testing organic systems in parcels devoted to self (i.e. household) consumption, featuring limited inputs and yields.
 Most of the market gardeners who have adopted the organic system belong to the Association pour le Maintien de l'Agriculture Paysanne (AMAP-Bénin) network.
 This association brings together organic vegetable producers certified by the Participative Guarantee System (GSP), consumers and processors.
 GSPs are quality assurance systems, awarded locally by the Federation of Producers' Unions of Benin (FUPRO-BENIN) to certify producers on the basis of active participation of the stakeholders concerned, and are built on a basis of trust, networks and knowledge exchange.
 Thus, consumers and producers agree on the agronomic methods to be used in compliance with the charter of peasant agriculture and the organic market gardening specifications.